Corporate transparency

 Corporate transparency describes the extent to which a corporation's actions are observable by outsiders.
 This is a consequence of regulation, local norms, and the set of information, privacy, and business policies concerning corporate decision-making and operations openness to employees, stakeholders, shareholders and the general public.
 From the perspective of outsiders, transparency can be defined simply as the perceived quality of intentionally shared information from the corporation.

 Recent research suggests there are three primary dimensions of corporate transparency: information disclosure, clarity, and accuracy.
 To increment transparency, corporations infuse greater disclosure, clarity, and accuracy into their communications with stakeholders.
 For example, governance decisions to voluntarily share information related to the firm's ecological impact with environmental activists indicate disclosure; decisions to actively limit the use of technical terminology, fine print, or complicated mathematical notations in the firm's correspondence with suppliers and customers indicate clarity; and decisions to not bias, embellish, or otherwise distort known facts in the firm's communications with investors indicate accuracy.
 The strategic management of transparency, therefore, involves intentional modifications in disclosure, clarity, and accuracy to accomplish the firm's objectives.

 High levels of corporate transparency can have positive impact on companies.
 It is known that high levels of corporate transparency improve investment efficiency and resource allocation.
 Companies with great corporate transparency are expected to enjoy lower cost of external financing resulting in more opportunities for growth.
 Next, transparency can lead to better reflection of company specifications in the stock prices and greater extent of monitoring by outside investors.
 Internally, corporate transparency has been shown to increase employee trust in the organization.
 Among other benefits of corporate transparency are lower transaction costs and greater stock liquidity associated with lower cost of capital which in return correlates with an increase in the firm value.
 On the other hand, low levels of corporate transparency are linked with moral hazard extracting firm resources for private benefit.
 This causes principal–agent problem and worsens firm performance.

 Standard & Poor's has included a definition of corporate transparency in its Gamma methodology aimed at analysis and assessment of corporate governance.
 As a part of this work, Standard & Poor's Governance Services publishes a transparency index which calculates the average score for the largest public companies in various countries.

+The increasing prevalence of international sanctions further increases the importance of corporate transparency.
+Opaque SME's, including corporate black listing firms operating in stricter regulatory environments like the UK - such as Blacklist Aero (trading name 'AirJustice Ltd') in the aviation sector - often have unclear funding sources and could operate to serve the interests of sanctioned entities or actors against larger legally compliant organisations.